hterhors/SoccerPlayerOBIEProject/README.md

 Templates (features) can be found in the template package.
 In this example project only 2 templates exist:
 *BirthYearTemplate* and *PriorTemplate*.
 The functionality and features are directly described in classes.

-In OBIE, we distinguish between two types of properties that needs to be filled.
+In OBIE, we distinguish between two types of properties that need to be filled.

 1)  ObjectProperties (cf. OWL-definition https://www.w3.org/TR/owl-ref/#ObjectProperty-def) can be filled with ontology classes, or NamedIndividuals.
 Occurrences of classes and named individuals can be provided by some named entity recognition framework.